 Step by Step Preparation

-Making this Madeline cookies recipe using cream is simple when you follow the steps carefully.
+Making this Madeline cookies recipe using cream is simple when you follow my steps carefully.
 Take your time and enjoy the process.

-In a separate bowl you mix the flour and baking powder.
+In a separate bowl, mix the flour and baking powder.
 Slowly fold this into the wet mixture.
 Be gentle and do not overmix.
-Overmixing can make your Madeline cookies recipe using cream dense instead of soft.
+Overmixing can make your Madeline cookies dense instead of soft.

-Let the batter rest for a short time.
+Note: Let the batter rest for a short time.
 This step allows the flour to hydrate and the flavors to settle.
-Resting improves the texture and helps create the classic madeleine shape.

 Let the cookies cool slightly before removing them from the pan.
 This helps them keep their shape.
-Once cooled, your Madeline cookies using cream is ready to enjoy.
+Once cooled, your Madeline cookies using cream are ready to enjoy.

 Helpful Tips